spikelynch/deepdream/HOWTO.md

 my own tacit knowledge - please drop me a line and I can try to make it simpler.

+**NOTE:** if you want to get dreaming with a minimum of fuss, [Ryan Kennedy has built a much more user-friendly solution](http://ryankennedy.io/running-the-deep-dream/) which gives you a container with all of the dependencies included and ready to run.
+In true Lazyweb fashion, I found out about it when I was two-thirds of the way through writing this document.

 ## Ubuntu

 The first decision I made was to spin up an Ubuntu VM for Caffe,